JosephiusX/Colt-Bootcamp-2021/README.md

 543. Displaying A Map

-        on the mapbox docs I can download the cdn: https://docs.mapbox.com/mapbox-gl-js/api/
+        on the mapbox GL docs I can download the cdn: https://docs.mapbox.com/mapbox-gl-js/api/

         copy cnd into layouts/boilerplate file in the head